innavoig23/Gait-Analysis-of-Post-Stroke-Subjects-Joint-Angles-and-Muscle-Activations-EMG/README.md

 The workflow of this project is outlined as follows:

-1. **Identification of Gait Cycle Instances**: Determining the limits of the gait cycles by identifying the minimum of the RHEE marker, located on the right heel, along the vertical axis.
+1. **Identification of Gait Cycles**: Determining the limits of the gait cycles by identifying the minimum of the RHEE marker, located on the right heel, along the vertical axis.
 A gait cycle starts with an heel strike and ends with the following heel strike.
 2. **Calculation of Reference Systems**: Calculating the reference systems of the lower limb segments defined in Vicon protocol.
 3. **Computation of Joint Angles**: Calculating the Euler Angles of the lower limb segments.
 4. **Segmentation of Joint Angles into Gait Cycles and Calculation of Mean and Variability**: Segmenting the joint angles data into individual gait cycles and computing their mean and variability, using standard deviation and min-max range.
 5. **Calculation of Kinematic Parameters (Speed, Step Length, and Duration)**: Computing the kinematic parameters to assess the dynamics of the gait cycle further.
 6. **Evaluation of EMG Signals**: Evaluating EMG signals quality observing raw signal and periodogram.
-7. **Signal Filtering**: Filtering EMG signal to remove noise and artifactrs.
+7. **Signal Filtering**: Filtering EMG signal to remove noise and artifacts.
 8. **Computation of Signal Envelope**: Calculating the envelope of the signals to highlight the overall muscle activation trends.
-9. **Identification of Noise-Only Zones in sEMG Signals**: Detecting portions of the signal that contain only noise.
+9. **Identification of Noise-Only Zones in EMG Signals**: Detecting portions of the signal that contain only noise.
-10. **Calculation of Threshold for Muscle Activation Instances**: Establishing a threshold on the signal envelope to accurately identify instances of muscle activation.
+10. **Calculation of Threshold for Muscle Activation Intervals**: Establishing a threshold on the signal envelope to accurately identify intervals of muscle activation.

 ## Additional Documentation